PaulaBarteau/data-migration/NMMNH/Telework/Hannah Cantrell.markdown

 Hours | Work Description
 -- | --
 2 | Mineral taxonomy using Mindat
 1 | Worked on recording audio for Gila Presentation to upload to Youtube for teachers/public to access for an intro to NMMNHS database

 ## 2020-03-27 Friday
 Hours | Work Description
 -- | --
-1 | Mineral taxonomy using Mindat
+1.5 | Mineral taxonomy using Mindat
-1 | Recorded audio for Gila Presentation to upload to Youtube for teachers/public to access for an intro to NMMNHS database 1 | Webex meeting with Teresa and Nicole to discuss paleo social media ideas
+1.5 | Recorded audio for Gila Presentation to upload to Youtube for teachers/public to access for an intro to NMMNHS database and emailed it to digitization team
+1 | Webex meeting with Teresa and Nicole to discuss paleo social media ideas